sjtower/super-lunk-world/notes.md

 ### Enemies

 1. Imp: You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.
+1. UFO: its range is 5 tiles for back & forth routine
 1. Giant Frog: requires a back layer with connected door

 # Things to test